 The Strategy Partners - Christchurch City Council, Environment Canterbury, Selwyn District Council, Waimakariri District Council, the NZ Transport Agency and Te Runanga o Ngai Tahu (TRONT) - have primary responsibility for implementing the Strategy.

-The UDS Partnership comprises the councils in the Greater Christchurch area (Christchurch City, Selwyn and Waimakariri Districts and Environment Canterbury - the regional council), Te Rūnanga o Ngāi Tahu, the NZ Transport Agency (NZTA), the Canterbury District Health Board and the Greater Christchurch Group from within the Department of the Prime Minister and Cabinet (DPMC).
+The Greater Christchurch Partnership comprises the councils in the Greater Christchurch area (Christchurch City, Selwyn and Waimakariri Districts and Environment Canterbury - the regional council), Te Rūnanga o Ngāi Tahu, the NZ Transport Agency (NZTA), the Canterbury District Health Board and the Greater Christchurch Group from within the Department of the Prime Minister and Cabinet (DPMC).

 The Greater Christchurch Group has assumed overall responsibility for coordinating the work of the Crown in ongoing recovery and regeneration activity.
 The Canterbury Earthquake Recovery Authority (CERA), including the Christchurch Central Development Unit (CCDU), ceased in conjunction with the expiry of the CER Act in April 2016.

 The Greater Christchurch Partnership also has a close relationship with Regenerate Christchurch, Ōtākaro Ltd and Development Christchurch Ltd as the work of these new agencies complements the objectives of the UDS in relation to the central city and suburban regeneration.